GMC-Modding-Team/Community-Mod-Compilation-redux/documents/Modding/Updating_Legacy_JSON.md

 If you're using linux, you're probably already familiar with the terminal.
 Use [this](https://en.wikibooks.org/wiki/Python_Programming/Creating_Python_Programs)

 ---
-# abstract, ident, and id
+# Abstract, Ident and Id
 `abstract` and `id`, are a specific type of `key` that tells the game the unique identifier of the item.
 Almost every top-level JSON `object` contains an an identifier and a `type`. `type` is an incredibly important `key` that tells the game how to handle the specific `key: value` pairs in the `object`.

 `abstract` can only be used on `type: TOOL`, `type: GENERIC`, `type: GUN`, `type: COMESTIBLE`, `type: BOOK`, `type: AMMO`, `type: PET_ARMOR`, `type: vehicle_part`, `type: BIONIC_ITEM`, `type: ARMOR`, `type: TOOLMOD`, `type: ENGINE`, `type: MONSTER`, `type: uncraft`,  `type: overmap_terrain`, and `"type": "recipe",`.